-Evan Collins is a psychiatrist with the Immunodeficiency Clinic, Toronto General Hospital – University Health Network, and Assistant Professor, Department of Psychiatry, University of Toronto.
-He also serves on faculty at the Centre for Mindfulness Studies, Toronto, Canada.
-He has completed teacher training and certification in Mindfulness-Based Cognitive Therapy (MBCT), and Mindfulness-Based Stress Reduction (MBSR) and has run groups in multiple populations including depression and anxiety, chronic illness, HIV and cancer, and healthcare worker stress and resiliency.
-He is a mentor with the UCSD-MBPTI and the Centre for Mindfulness Studies where he also leads training workshops.
-His current clinical and research interests include HIV psychiatry, and therapeutic mindfulness.
+Evan Collins recently retired as psychiatrist for the Immunodeficiency Clinic, Toronto General Hospital – University Health Network, and Assistant Professor, Department of Psychiatry, University of Toronto.
+He now concentrates his practice running group mindfulness programs at the Centre for Mindfulness Studies, Toronto, Canada where he serves as senior faculty; and, the Toronto General Hospital.
+He has completed teacher training and certification in Mindfulness-Based Cognitive Therapy (MBCT), and Mindfulness-Based Stress Reduction (MBSR) and has run mindfulness groups in multiple populations including depression and anxiety, HIV, cancer, chronic illness and healthcare worker stress and resiliency.
+He is a mentor with the University of California, San Diego – Mindfulness-Based Professional Training Institute; and, the Centre for Mindfulness Studies where he also facilitates professional training workshops.
+His current research interests include therapeutic mindfulness.

 David Denis ND